philippdrebes/sda-hockey-c2d/README.md

 - `example.env`: An example environment file showcasing the environment variables required to run the project.

+- `requirements.txt`: Contains a list of necessary Python packages required to run the project.

+- `Dockerfile`: In the compute to data space, every algorithm runs within a Docker container to ensure consistency and reproducibility.
+While there are default images provided for this purpose, there are instances where the dependencies and configurations required for a project might not be available in these default images.
+This is where our custom Docker image comes into play.
+The `Dockerfile` contains instructions to build our own Docker image, tailored specifically for our project.

 - `main.py`: The central entry point of the project.
 This script is responsible for the orchestration of the primary compute-to-data tasks:
     - Publishing the algorithm and data onto the blockchain.
     - Initiating a compute job that executes the algorithm on the provided data.
     - Retrieving the results post-computation.

-- `requirements.txt`: Contains a list of necessary Python packages required to run the project.

 ## Getting Started